katerinanavab/javadocs/docs/unit01/notes103.md

 - The three primitive data types used in this course are `int` (integer numbers), `double` (decimal numbers), and `boolean` (true or false).
 - Each variable has associated memory that is used to hold its **value**.
 - The memory associated with a variable of a primitive type holds an actual primitive value.
-- When a variable is declared `final`, its value cannot be changed once it is initialized.

 ---